zhangzhuo441/fx-killer-zz1118/src/content/news/2025-11-18-gbpjpy-price-forecast-hits-five-week-high-near-204/en.md

 ---

-#### About FX Killer Trader Incubation Program
+#### About Space-time trading Trader Incubation Program

 Want to become a professional trader?
-FX Killer offers a **completely free** professional trader training program.
+Space-time trading offers a **completely free** professional trader training program.
 We provide systematic courses, practical training, and professional mentorship to help you grow from beginner to full-time trader.

 👉 [Join Free Training Program](/splan/join-us) | [Trading Psychology Assessment](/splan/psychology-test)

 ---

-**Data Source**: FX Killer Analysis Team
-**Updated**: 2025-11-18 01:24
+**Data Source**: Space-time trading Analysis Team **Updated**: 2025-11-18 01:24

 **Disclaimer**: This article is for reference only and does not constitute investment advice.
 Forex trading involves risks; please make decisions carefully.